KyleOndy/kyleondy.com/provider/pages/hire.markdown

 ### Perks

 * 4+ weeks of vacation.
-  This is most important to me, everything else is just icing.
+  This is most important to me, everything and anything else is just icing.

 ### Pros